chgebhardt/LabJackU3_Matlab_Wrapper/README.md

 # LabJackU3

-Fairly comprehensive MATLAB wrapper class for controlling a LabJack U3 via the Exodriver under Linux/MacOSX
+The goal is to create a fairly comprehensive MATLAB wrapper class for controlling a LabJack U3 via the Exodriver under Linux/MacOSX
 (Note: class currently opens LabJack if only one device was found and if this device is a U3! changes to the class are necessary if you want to run multiple Labjacks and/or a U6)

 inspired by iandol, M.A.
 Hopcroft and other people in the LabJack forum, you guys are great :-)